Federico Barba: Empoli

 In August 2013, Barba was acquired by Empoli for €250,000 in another co-ownership deal.
 In June 2015 Empoli acquired the remain 50% registration rights from Roma for an undisclosed fee.
 He also has scored 2 goals for the club.

 VfB Stuttgart

 On 1 February 2016, Barba was loaned out to VfB Stuttgart until the end of the season with an option of purchase.

 Sporting Gijón

 In July 2017, Barba was acquired by Spanish club Sporting de Gijón for a reported €1 million fee.

 ChievoVerona

 On 14 August 2018, Barba signed with Serie A side ChievoVerona.

 Valladolid (loan)

 On 6 July 2019, he returned to Spain after agreeing to a one-year loan deal with La Liga side Real Valladolid.

 Benevento

 On 24 January 2020, Barba joined Serie B team Benevento on loan until 30 June 2020.
 Benevento held an obligation to purchase his rights at the end of the loan term.
 Barba signed a 3.5-year contract with Benevento with an additional one-year extension option.

 Pisa

 On 2 September 2022, Barba signed a three-season contract with Pisa.

+Como

+On 2 August 2023, Barba joined Como on a three-year deal.

+Sion

+On 16 January 2025, Barba moved to Sion in Switzerland on a two-and-a-half-year deal.